Chrysler Citadel

 The Chrysler Citadel was a concept car created by Chrysler.
 It was shown at the 2000 Washington DC Auto Show.
 The Citadel was a hybrid with good performance and the inspiration for the production-model Pacifica.

-The Citadel name was later used for a trim level on the 2011 Dodge Durango.
+The Citadel name was later used for a trim level on the Dodge Durango.

-Engine and Performance
+Specifications and performance

-The Citadel is powered by a 189 kW (253-hp), 3.5-L, V6 gasoline engine in the rear wheels and an electric one in the front wheels.
+The Citadel is powered by a 189 kW (253-hp), 3.5-L V6 gasoline engine in the rear wheels and an electric one in the front wheels paired with a 4-speed automatic transmission.
 This combination of powers gives better performance in the rear.
 The gasoline engine gives out 253 hp and an extra 70 hp from the electric motor.
-The Citadel uses rear-wheel drive (RWD).